martinkearn/Content/Blogs/AI Enrichment Workflow Platform Choices.md

 ### Triggering and incremental indexing

+> TLDR: CS is best suited to content that frequently changes and needs to be fresh.
+All three are suited to static content that infrequently changes.

 One of the key advantages that CS has over both DF and LA is that CS is a search system and so it has a range of options around how it indexes and re-indexes the content.

 CS can perform incremental indexing on a scheduled basis, which means your end results are always "fresh" and up to date with the latest source data and the enrichments that apply to it.
 See [How to schedule indexers in Azure Cognitive Search](https://docs.microsoft.com/en-gb/azure/search/search-howto-schedule-indexers).